CloudLabsAI-Azure/CAF-Infra-Security/Gettingstarted-guided-02.md

     ![](./images/imagescre.png)

-1. If prompted to stay signed in, you can click "No."
+1. If prompted to Stay signed in, you can click "No".

     ![](./images/GS9.png)

-1. If you see the pop-up **Sign in to sync data**, Click on **No,thanks.**

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.